tracytle651/tracytle-portfolio/ames-house-prices-prediction/README.md

-# Ames Housing Price Prediction
+# Kaggle's Ames House Prices Competition

 This project explores predictive modeling using the Ames, Iowa housing dataset.
 The objective is to build a regression model that accurately estimates residential property sale prices based on a variety of quantitative and qualitative features.